 Like this oh so easy blender hollandaise sauce recipe.

-Instead of standing over a bain marie to make the more traditional hollandaise sauce, I like to whip up a batch in about three minutes using this blender method.
+Instead of standing over a bain marie to make the classic hollandaise sauce, I like to whip up a batch in about three minutes using this blender method.

 - 1 tablespoon lemon juice